MinkSieders/pyCellGel/README.md

 Figure Generation (figure): Generates visualization figures based on the model data.

+Growth Modeller (model_growth): Models the growths of microbial CFU's randomly dispersed through a cell-laden hydrogel.
+Assumes the gel restricts mobility or that microbes form spherical microcolonies.

+## Input
-Each functionality is accessed through a command-line argument specifying the mode, followed by additional flags for customization.
+Each command is accessed through a command-line argument specifying the mode, followed by additional flags for customization.
 Most commands are fitted with default values, make sure to change according to your needs.

-For in-depth explanation on all the flags, use --help or -h.
+For in-depth explanation on all the flags within each command, use --help or -h.

+## Usage
-1. Solver (solver)
+1. Solver
+`pyCellGel solver`

 The solver command calculates the required bacterial concentration to achieve a given target inter-CFU distance within the hydrogel.
 This is useful for ensuring uniform distribution in experimental setups.